Treating hair loss

 Some treatments for alopecia areata are outlined below.

-Corticosteroids are medicines containing steroids, a type of powerful chemical called a hormone.
+Corticosteroids are medicines containing steroids, a type of hormone.
 They work by suppressing the immune system (the body's natural defence against infection and illness).
-This is useful in alopecia areata because the condition is thought to be caused by the immune system damaging the hair follicle.
+This is useful in alopecia areata because the condition is thought to be caused by the immune system damaging the hair follicles.

 Corticosteroid injections appear to be the most effective treatment for small patches of alopecia.
 As well as your scalp, they can also be used in other areas, such as your eyebrows.